-Frankfurt in 1958: Germany is flourishing right now due to reconstruction and the economic miracle.
-No one wants to be reminded of the horrors of the Second World War.
-Instead, people's lives are determined by their flight into the world of healing films and cheerful dance music.
-But the past can't just be kept quiet and laughed away.
-The young public prosecutor Johann Radmann (Alexander Fehling) realizes this when he learns from the journalist Thomas Gnielka (André Szymanski) that a former Auschwitz supervisor is now teaching small children as a teacher.
-However, no one wants to record the report of a survivor who has recognized one of his tormentors in the teacher.
-Only Radmann takes up the investigations against the will of his superiors and quickly ejects an almost impenetrable network of repression and denial.
-But Radmann doesn't admit defeat so quickly.
-Together with Gnielka, he wants to gather enough evidence for an indictment and thus make the crimes of Auschwitz public.
-In return, he is even prepared to take paths that could harm colleagues, friends or even his young love for Marlene Wondrak (Friederike Becht).
-Radmann must decide whether he is prepared to pay such a high price for a truth that could change Germany forever…
+Frankfurt in 1958: Germany is just flourishing with reconstruction and the economic miracle.
+No one wants to be reminded of the horrors of World War II.
+Instead, people's lives are dominated by escapes into "Heile-Welt" films and cheerful dance music.
+But the past cannot simply be hushed up and laughed away.
+The young prosecutor Johann Radmann (Alexander Fehling) realizes this when he learns through the journalist Thomas Gnielka (André Szymanski) that a former Auschwitz supervisor is now teaching small children as a teacher.
+However, no one wants to take up the complaint of a survivor who recognized in the teacher one of his tormentors.
+Only Radmann, against the will of his superiors, takes up the investigation and quickly comes up against an almost impenetrable web of repression and denial.
+But Radmann does not give in so easily.
+Together with Gnielka, he wants to gather enough evidence for an indictment and thus bring the crimes of Auschwitz to the public.
+To do so, he is even willing to take paths that could harm colleagues, friends, or even his young love, Marlene Wondrak (Friederike Becht).
+Radmann must decide whether he is willing to pay such a high price for a truth that could change Germany forever.

-And in fact he succeeded in doing what many German filmmakers too often don't even try to do: to implement a serious topic in an entertaining way.
-Based on true events that were researched in detail with the help of the historian Werner Renz from the Fritz Bauer Institute, Giulio Ricciarelli has staged a gripping mixture of political thriller and judicial drama, in which not only the historical background, but also the protagonists and their story are extremely exciting.
-Johann Radmann in particular, whose first enthusiasm as a young public prosecutor to want to achieve something more than just work through traffic offences, is turning more and more into a kind of obsessive fight for truth and against oblivion, is an extremely interesting character.
-The transformation he undergoes during the course of the film brings Alexander Fehling to the screen in a very believable way.
+And indeed he succeeded in doing what many German filmmakers in particular too often don't even try: making a serious topic entertaining.
+Based on true events, which were meticulously researched with the help of historian Werner Renz of the Fritz Bauer Institute, Giulio Ricciarelli has staged a gripping mixture of political thriller and judicial drama, in which not only the historical background, but also the protagonists and their story are extremely exciting.
+Especially Johann Radmann, whose first enthusiasm as a young prosecutor to achieve something more than just working off traffic violations, turns more and more into a kind of obsessive fight for the truth and against oblivion, is an extremely interesting character.
+The transformation he undergoes over the course of the film is brought to the screen by Alexander Fehling in a very believable way.

-The director and actors also received support from Gerhard Wiese, a public prosecutor involved in the Auschwitz trial, who not only served as an advisor on the set, but was also allowed to play a small guest role in the film.
+The director and actors were also supported by Gerhard Wiese, a prosecutor involved in the Auschwitz trial, who not only served as an advisor on the set, but also had a small guest role in the film.
 At the premiere of the film in Frankfurt, Wiese not only emphasized the excellent cooperation with the entire team, but was also extremely impressed by the final result.
-No wonder, because "In the Labyrinth of Silence" is a really good film, which manages to combine entertainment and ambition into a captivating whole.
-And for that there is a very clear one: Absolutely worth seeing!
+No wonder, because Im Labyrinth des Schweigens is a really good film that manages the feat of combining entertainment and ambition into a captivating whole.
+And for that there is a very clear: Absolutely worth seeing!